paulboone/gameboard/README.md

 ~ 11.5 hours

-TODO:

-- put image source url at top of deck file
+Features:

+- tokens, counters:
+  - tokens, for now: just cards, loaded separately.
+  - create counter:
+    - click to increase
+    - alt-click to decrease?
+    - different colors?
+- slide-out side section where anything can be dropped

+- networking code
+- networking-related:
   - use images from online source?
+    - put image source url at top of deck file?
+  - scale the game board styles (not use fixed pixels)
+  - some means of coordinating display size between two people?

 - better highlighting for compact stacks–use an alpha mask?

+TODO:

 De-complexify: